jpsca/jx/docs/content/assets.md

 {#js /dist/card.js #}
 ```

-Your build tool will generates the files with hashes for cache-busting:
+Your build tool will generate the files with hashes for cache-busting:

 ```html
 <link rel="stylesheet" href="/dist/card.abc123.css">